liliana0514/510/README.md

 ## Questions / Uncertainties

-- What if I want to make the profile picture round?
+- How to upload photos to the webpage?
-- How to use a two column layout?
+- How to create an interactive webpage?

+## Contact

+- Liliana Hsu